-- 1 Handset use it for handset calls. - 2 Graphic display allows the intuitive operation of the phone. - 3 Menu Key switches to the main menu. - 4 Navigator allows you to navigate through the various applications on your phone. - 5 Softkeys select a function or open a menu. - 6 Audio keys allow you to optimally configure the audio features and screen brightness on your phone.
+- 1 Handset use it for handset calls. - 2 Graphic display allows the intuitive operation of the phone. - 3 Menu Key switches to the main menu. - 4 Navigator allows you to navigate through the various applications on your phone. - 5 Softkeys select a function or open a menu. - Audio keys allow you to optimally configure the audio features on your phone. - 7 Notification-LED incoming calls, new voice messages or missed calls indicator. - 8 Dialpad allows you to enter phone numbers or text. - Out-of-Office/Call Forwarding key opens a menu to set up immediate call forwarding or to activate Do not disturb. - NFC transmitter (logo: 10) allows simple Bluetooth pairing.

-- Notification-LED incoming calls, new voice messages or missed calls indicator. - Dialpad allows you to enter phone numbers or text. - Out-of-Office/Call Forwarding key opens a menu to set up immediate call forwarding or to activate Do not disturb. - NFC transmitter (logo: 10) allows simple Bluetooth pairing. - MWI key Message waiting indicator; it also provides access to the voicemail system. - Hold key puts current call on hold. - Transfer key puts a call on hold and gives you dial tone to call another party. - Conference key establishes a conference call. - Redial key activates a function configured by the administrator. - Programmable keys keys to which you can assign functions or phone numbers.
+MWI key - Message waiting indicator; it also provides access to the voicemail system.
+Hold key - puts current call on hold.
+Transfer key - puts a call on hold and gives you dial tone to call another party.
+Conference key - establishes a conference call.
+Redial key - activates a function configured by the administrator.
+Programmable keys - keys to which you can assign functions or phone numbers.